semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

 <VideoTutorial title="How to integrate with Okta" src="https://www.youtube.com/embed/2_am8-e0UTc?si=_XEDoQgiEAsnaFCb"/>

-Use Okta to provision, manage your user and provide Single Sign On (SSO) to your users.
+Use Okta to provision, manage your user, and provide Single Sign On (SSO) to your users.
 This page explains how to integrate Okta with Semaphore to manage your users and groups using Okta.

 ## Overview

 <Available plans={['Scaleup']} />

-[Okta](https://okta.com) is enterprise identity management platform.
+[Okta](https://okta.com) is an enterprise identity management platform.
 It provides a centralized place to manage your users and groups across different products.
 You can integrate Okta with Semaphore to manage your users from the Okta application.

-To use the Okta integration you need:
+To use the Okta integration you need the following:

 - An Okta organization
 - A [Semaphore organization](./organizations)